Inteligems Labs Unveils Agenframe And Agentic XAI: Industry's First Explainable Genai For Compliance

 (MENAFN- EIN Presswire)

-With AgenFrameTM and Agentic XAITM, we're not just solving the challenges of deploying AI in regulated industries; we're empowering organizations to achieve unprecedented levels of compliance.” - Geof Baker, CEO, Investor & Co-Founder of InteliGems® Labs
+With AgenFrameTM and Agentic XAITM, we're not just solving the challenges of deploying AI in regulated industries; we're empowering organizations to achieve unprecedented levels of compliance.” - Sanjay Rakshit, CTO & Co-Founder of InteliGems® Labs

 Deploying AI in regulated industries presents significant challenges, including risks like AI model data contamination, IP theft, unreliable outputs, lack of explainability, and evolving compliance mandates.
 InteliGems® Labs addresses these critical issues with AgenFrameTM, our vertical, customizable AI agent, which delivers domain-specific reasoning to automate compliance workflows and prevent costly errors.
 This system offers unparalleled precision and efficiency, querying diverse data at scale simultaneously and achieving over 98% accuracy in structured outputs from compliance checklist reports to e-discovery.
 This automation also significantly reduces audit times-by up to 40%.